Introduction

 • Publications

-Do not hesitate to write me with a request for copy of the papers, if you do not have access to them.
+Do not hesitate to write me with a request for a copy of any of the papers, if you do not have access to them.

 Selected Journal articles